Chapter 5 Bayesian hierarchical models

 legend.position.inside = c(.5,.08))

 Figure 5.15 hints that we might be misfitting some subjects: Some of the by-subject observed distributions of the EEG signal averages look much tighter than their corresponding posterior predictive distributions (e.g., subjects 3, 5, 9, 10, 14), whereas some other by-subject observed distributions look wider (e.g., subjects 25, 26, 27).
 Another approach to examine whether we misfit the by-subject noise level is to plot posterior distributions of the standard deviations and compare them with the observed standard deviation.
 This is achieved in the following code, which groups the data by subject, and shows the distribution of standard deviations.
 The result is shown in Figure 5.16.
-It is clear now that, for some subjects, the observed standard deviation lies outside the distribution of predictive standard deviations.
+It is clear now that, for some subjects, the observed standard deviation lies outside the bulk of the distribution of predictive standard deviations.

 pp_check(fit_N400_sih,